 This HR team appeals to its team of software developers with a custom rating scale for gauging proficiency in technical competencies.

 (We don't understand, but it hits home with employees).

-We encourage companies to get creative with their rating scales (if the 5 Commandments are followed).
+We encourage companies to get creative with their rating scales (as long as the 5 Commandments are followed).

 5. Monitor & Adjust